vuejs/eslint-plugin-vue/docs/rules/no-unused-properties.md

   - `"setup"`
 - `deepData` (`boolean`) If `true`, the object of the property defined in `data` will be searched deeply.
 Default is `false`.
 Include `"data"` in `groups` to use this option.
 - `ignorePublicMembers` (`boolean`) If `true`, members marked with a [JSDoc `/** @public */` tag](https://jsdoc.app/tags-public.html) will be ignored.
 Default is `false`.
+- `unreferencedOptions` (`string[]`) Array of access methods that should be interpreted as leaving properties unreferenced.
+Currently, two such methods are available: `unknownMemberAsUnreferenced`, and `returnAsUnreferenced`.
+See examples below.

 ### `"groups": ["props", "data"]`